-What is Pinta Panamá Art Week?
+What is Pinta Medellín Art Week?

 What role does the FORUM play within Art Week?

-The FORUM is a space for reflection and dialogue that brings together artists, curators, thinkers, and international and local specialists to discuss the issues and artistic practices of Central America from collaborative and contemporary perspectives.
+The FORUM is a space for reflection and dialogue that brings together artists, curators, thinkers, and international and local specialists to discuss the issues and artistic practices of Latin America from collaborative and contemporary perspectives.
 It is open to the public, with multiple venues, dates, and schedules.

 Who is the artistic director of the event?